aolko/forgealternatives/README.md

 ## How can i help?
 Send some pull requests with your favourite mods in json format, template is provided in `pull_request_template.md` which will appear in the pull request form.

+You can check out the existing json files in `/json` dir.